Giskard-AI/giskard-hub/script-docs/hub/guide/manage-datasets.rst

 Create a new dataset
 =====================

-On the Datasets page, click the "New dataset" button in the upper right corner of the screen.
+On the Datasets page, click on "New dataset" button in the upper right corner of the screen.
 You'll then be prompted to enter a name and description for your new dataset.

 .. image:: /_static/images/hub/create-dataset.png
    :align: center